-Jacket potatoes – the winning cool weather comfort food
+Jacket potatoes – the winning easy comfort food

-Over the last week we’ve seen a huge rise in the sale of baking potatoes and sweet potatoes.
+What’s better than a delicious stuffed baking potato or sweet potato?
 So what’s your favourite filling?
 Share with us on our Facebook page what you love to include.

 Baked/jacket Potatoes are great value, easy to make and fantastic served alongside a steak dinner or even as an easy lunch with your favourite fillings!
 Bake your spuds until the skin is crisp, and the insides are soft and fluffy.
 Any kind of potato can be baked (sweet potatoes are also a winner although the texture of thin-skinned potatoes is more buttery and less starchy/fluffy.